Battle of Jilib

+The Battle of Jilib took place on the last day of 2006 during the Ethiopian invasion of Somalia.
+It was fought when Ethiopian National Defence Force (ENDF) troops and Transitional Federal Government (TFG) militia launched an offensive on the town of Jilib, held by the Islamic Courts Union (ICU).

-The Battle of Jilib was a battle in the 2006 Somali War fought by the Islamic Courts Union (ICU) and affiliated militias against Ethiopian and Transitional Federal Government (TFG) forces for control of the town of Jilib.
-It began on 31 December 2006, when ICU forces dug in and defended the town to prevent approach to Kismayo, the last stronghold of the ICU.
+Following the ICU's withdrawal from Mogadishu, they regrouped in Jilib, Middle Juba and the port city of Kismayo, Lower Jubba.
+The battle for the town began on 31 December 2006, when ICU forces entrenched around the town attempted defend it in order to delay the advance on Kismayo, one of the last major strongholds of the Islamic Courts.
+After a day of fighting the town was overrun and the ICU retreated to Kismayo.

 Background

 After the Fall of Mogadishu, roughly 3,000 ICU fighters were said to have fled towards the port city of Kismayo, their last remaining stronghold, 300 miles (500 km) to the south.
 In Kismayo, executive leader of the ICU, Sheikh Sharif Sheikh Ahmed was defiant, "We will not run away from our enemies.
 We will never depart from Somalia.
 We will stay in our homeland."

+Forces involved

-In Jilib, the Islamists used bulldozers to prepare trenches and defensive positions.
+At Jilib, the ICU prepared trenches and defensive positions.
 They had about 3,000 fighters and 60 technicals mounted with antiaircraft and antitank guns.
-Up to 4,700 people fled the area ahead of the fighting.

-On Saturday, 30 December, joint Ethiopian-TFG troops had reached the town of Jilib, the last major town on the road to Kismayo.
-Sheikh Sharif Sheikh Ahmed urged the ICU soldiers to fight on.
+ENDF/TFG forces outnumbered the ICU forces at Jilib, "...by more than two to one" according to TFG deputy defence minister Salad Ali Jelle.
+ENDF/TFG troops with 16 tanks, backed by armoured vehicles and artillery were seen advancing on the town.
+US military forces were reported to be operating in the region at the time.